febarbosa182/crossplane-charts/README.md

 ## Next steps

-- Reduce/remoce necessity of eksctl for OIDC association
+- Do not use eksctl for OIDC association
+- Remove aditional command lines between stack creation and addons configuration
-- Improve tools configurations
+- Improve tools configurations and capabilities
 - Write charts NOTES.txt for install output
 - Increase stacks avaliable